sqlitecloud/docs/src/pages/docs/commands/list-privileges.md

 ## Description

-The LIST PRIVILEGES command returns a rowset that contains a list of all the privileges built-into SQLite Cloud.
+The LIST PRIVILEGES command returns a rowset that contains a list of all the privileges built into SQLite Cloud.

 ## Return